Staking and Transaction Timing

 Simply execute your standard send command and your transaction will process normally.
 The staking thread continues running in the background but will not affect your transaction since all coins in your wallet have already matured.

-If you need to send coins immediately but have recently staked blocks, you can temporarily disable staking without restarting your wallet using the setstaking RPC command.
+If you need to send coins immediately but recently earned staking rewards, you can temporarily disable staking without restarting your wallet using the `setstaking` RPC command.
 This approach provides immediate control over the staking function and is ideal for one-time transactions.

 To disable staking immediately, execute this command: